 - Find any existing Wills, Trusts, or Estate Planning documentation you already have in place.
 It Should be reviewed as part of any new Estate Plan

 - Talk to an expert!
-Professional Estate Planning Service providers like Redwood will help and guide you through the creation of your Estate Plan, the most tax-efficient way to set up your plan, and how best to protect your Estate from Long-Term-Care Fees, Divorce, and Relationship Breakdowns.
+Professional Estate Planning Service providers like Redwood will help and guide you through creating your Estate Plan, the most tax-efficient way to set up your plan, and how best to protect your Estate from Long-Term-Care Fees, Divorce, and Relationship Breakdowns.
 We can also help you put the right Lasting Power of Attorney and Life Insurance Policy in place.

 We are delighted to offer a Complimentary Will Review Meeting that provides an opportunity for you to have your Will and any other existing Estate Planning documents comprehensively reviewed by one of our expert Advisers.